The Economics Network

 Register of external examiners in economics

-We host a database of external examiners in economics and those who are not currently external examiners in economics, but would be willing to be so.
-This is a service to UK departments only.
-A password is available to heads of department on request.
-Use this form to add your own details.
-If you have a password, view the database here.
+We host a database of external examiners in economics and those who are not currently external examiners in economics, but would be willing to be so for courses in the UK.
+Key contacts, heads of department, or other staff from subscribing departments can get access on request.
+Use this form to add your own details; you do not have to be in a subscribing department to advertise your availability for external examining.

 ↑ Top